 Shango is one of the most popular Orishas of the Yoruba people of southwestern Nigeria.
 He is also worshiped Cuba as Chango (Santeria) and among the Candomble of Brazil as Xango.

-He was the second son of Oranmiyan, the mythical founder of the Oyo Empire, and his mother was “Torosi”, a princess from the neighbouring Nupe tribe.
+He was the second son of Oranmiyan, the mythical founder of the Empire, and his mother was “Torosi”, a princess from the neighbouring Nupe tribe.

-Shango’s Reign Over Oyo Empire
+Shango’s Reign in Oyo

 After the Reign of Oranmiyan, his first son Ajaka took over the throne as customary in Yoruba tradition.
 Akaja was a man of peaceful disposition.
 Unlike his ambitious younger brother, he busied himself with administrative duties and palace affairs.